AbdulQaderRashed-htk/YouTube-Clon/README.md

+# YouTube Clone

+# About

+This is a practice project where I recreated the basic layout of YouTube using HTML and CSS.
+It includes navigation, sidebar, video grid, and thumbnails filled with sample data to resemble the YouTube interface.

+# Purpose
+The main goal of this project was to:

+Practice front-end development with HTML and CSS

+Get familiar with responsive design and clean UI structure

+Learn how to use online resources for images and icons, and practice working with online picture libraries

-# YouTube-Clon
+# Note

-A YouTube Clone built with HTML and CSS as a practice project.
-It replicates the core layout of YouTube, including navigation, sidebar, video grid, and thumbnails, using sample data.
-The project focuses on front-end development, responsive design, and clean UI structure.
+This project is only for learning purposes.
+All images, icons, and other resources were taken from online sources for practice.